HOW TO NAVIGATE THIS GUIDE QUICKLY

 We absolutely need diversity in game designers.
-And not just diversity of gender, but diversity of cultures, of ethnicity, of sexuality.
+And not just the diversity of gender, but diversity of cultures, ethnicity, of sexuality.
 If we want to reach beyond the audience, we have to bring in more players, and to bring in more players we've got to bring in people who might be able to reach those players.

 Depending on the region, course duration, certification, and other factors, the total cost of a course in game design can vary from 2 lakhs to 15 lakhs.

 Graduate Level courses in Game Art and Design include –

 The curriculum varies depending on the institute you choose.
 But a game designing course usually includes –

 Salaries in the game designing field vary depending on the person's experience, talent, and other intangibles.
 The national average salary of a game designer in India is ₹614,151/yr.